dsneddon00/Senior_Project-UTU_Cyber_CTF_Series/NanoCherryCTF/README.md

 ## Cherry on Top Ice Cream Shop
 Structured as an innnocent looking ice cream shop, this site will be public facing and can be discovered simply through simple portscanning.

-### IDOR + Cookie Manipulation to access credentials
+### IDOR + User Manipulation to access credentials
-The shop will have a menu where you are able to look at different ice cream products.
-It will have an insecure cookie that can be changed to access additionaal resources.
-However, it will be hidden behind a "secret stash" which will contain the web developer's (Sam-Sprinkles) credentials.
-This can be accessed by identifying the IDOR vulnerability, setting it to 0, then finding the secret stash.
-This will initial access.
+The shop has a menu where the user is able to enjoy looking at facts about ice cream.
+It will have insecure parameters that can be changed to access additionaal resources.
+However, it will be hidden behind a "secret stash" which will contain the web developer's (Sam-Sprinkles) credentials along with other easter eggs.
+This can be accessed by identifying the IDOR vulnerability, fuzzing it, then finding the secret stash.
+This will grant initial access.

 ## Cult of Nano
+Sits on an apache vhost on the server.
+Will require the user to apply their knowlege of DNS and apache in order to discover.
 This page will be used to propagandize the usage of the Nano editor.
-On top of having a base home page, it will also have a login page that is vulnerable to SQL injection bypass.
-The admin panel will then have a command prompt where the admin is allowed to issue commands on the system (with certain restrictions).
+On top of having a base home page, it will also have a login page that is vulnerable to cluster bomb attacks via a web proxy.
+The admin panel will allow for password disclosure.
 The user will use command injection to gain initial access to system.

 ## Jex's Backdoor
 Jex will have a backdoor onto the machine that will allow you to gain initial access simply by paying attention and some extra recon.
-This will involve a Telnet protocol (or another backdoor system) that is in an unconventional port that will evade normal nmap spans.
+This will involve banner grabbing a backdoor script that is automatically running and is on an unconventional port that will evade normal nmap spans.
 Finding this will grant you access to the machine without credentials.
+The hacker will then be able to increase their persistance and escalate from there.

 ## Privilege Escalation

+Each user will have part of Chad Cherry's credentials and in order to gain access to his account, will have to escalate their privleges both laterally and vertically to every other account on the system.

+Sam and Molly's credentials can be found on the system.
+Bob will require the exploitation and discovery of a misconfiguration to pop a reverse shell.

+Afterward, the user must escalate via an exploitable binary in order to get root.

 ### Users
 - root: no explination needed.